babana0/scanner-box/README.md

 ## Props

-1. borderLength - set the length for the bounding corners
+1. cornerLength - set the length for the bounding corners
 2. color - set the colour of the bounding box
 3. borderSize - set the width of the box border
 4. radius - set the radius of the border